UBC-MDS/text_processing_util_mds24/README.md

 **Note:** Every function in this package except for `text_clean` calls `text_clean` in the first line of the code.
 Hence, testing for errors that arise from unexpected inputs is only done for `text_clean`.
 Integration testing is done for the other functions that call `text_clean`.

-To test this package, please run the following command from the root directory of the repository:
+To test this package, please first make sure you have activated the `text_processing_util_mds24` conda environment that was created in the previous section.
+Then, please run the following command from the root directory of the repository:

 ```bash
 pytest tests/